NeelTiwary/NeelTiwary/README.md

 - 👋 Hi, I’m @NeelTiwary
 - 👀 I’m interested in Machine Learning and Web Development
-- 🌱 I’m currently learning eb Development and Machune Learning
+- 🌱 I’m currently learning web Development and Machine Learning
 - 📫 How to reach me using mail neelmanitiwary3@gmail.com

 <!---